Timestopeofficial/feechain/node/node.md

 ### Services

-In Harmony network, a node can be treated as one of the roles: validator, leader, beacon validator, beacon leader depending on its context.
+In Feechain network, a node can be treated as one of the roles: validator, leader, beacon validator, beacon leader depending on its context.
 With each role, a node can run a certian set of services.

 For example, a leader needs to run explorer support service, syncing support